Asset Allocation Framework

 - annual review of allocation relevance

-This framework is simple, but it is:
+This framework is simple, but it is clear, repeatable, and easy to follow.

 Many investors believe a more complex portfolio is a better one.